0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

             }
         }
     ```
-    Note that the old endpoints have been removed from the config file entirely.

-To migrate an old config to the new style, the easiest way is to simply run the config tool again, and step through it.
-This will migrate it automatically:
+To update a config, the easiest way is to simply run the config tool again:
 ```bash
 ./node-register.sh create-config
 ```